 Historically, the above approach has borne out well for the Company.
 For most of FY 2004, we only performed one type of test in-house, cytogenetics, which resulted in only one test being performed per customer requisition for most of the year and average revenue per requisition of approximately \$490.
-With the subsequent addition of FISH testing in FY 2005 and flow cytometry to our pre-existing cytogenetics testing in FY 2006, the number of tests we performed per requisition increased, which in turn drove an increase in our average revenue/requisition by 29% in FY 2005 to approximately \$632 and by a further 7% in FY 2006 to approximately \$677/requisition.
-The following is a summary of our key operating metrics for the three and six months ended June 30, 2007 and June 30, 2006, respectively:
+With the subsequent addition of FISH testing in FY 2005 and flow cytometry to our pre-existing cytogenetics testing in FY 2006, the number of tests we performed per requisition increased, which in turn drove an increase in our average revenue per requisition by 29% in FY 2005 to approximately \$632 and by a further 7% in FY 2006 to approximately \$677 per requisition.
+The following is a summary of our key operating metrics for the three and nine months ended September 30, 2007 and September 30, 2006, respectively: